Looking for the perfect gifts for hikers? We started our hiking journey ten years ago, and these are the things we love.

 A mid-layer is what goes between a base layer and an outer layer.
 You can use it as a primary layer when it’s not that cold.
 We use a fleece, insulated jacket, or stack both, depending on the weather.

 Although you can get jackets that do it all, we’ve found that having a separate outer layer works better for us.
 You can have an outer layer that performs well in keeping out wind and water but not worry about sacrificing breathability when you don’t need it.
-We have the Arcteryx Rain Coat, and for an even more lightweight version, this Patagonia one.
+We have the Arcteryx Rain Coat.

 I remember the first time I brought trekking poles on a hike.
 It made such a huge difference, and I appreciate them more the older I get.
 Trekking poles help stabilize you and take some of the weight off your legs and knees.